blackphoenix42/auto_complete_search/README.md

 # About

-An auto-complete search bar that uses [remote API](https://reqres.in/) to give a response to AJAX requests.
+An auto-complete search bar that uses [remote API](https://reqres.in/) to give a response of AJAX requests.

 <div align="center">
 	<img src="./.github/assets/search.gif" alt="Search.gif" width="50%">